 Definitely a favorite among kids, omurice or omuraisu is an omelet stuffed with ketchup-flavored fried rice.
 It is actually one of the staple dishes served in yoshoku-ya (yoshoku restaurants).
 Omurice is prepared by stir-frying rice with ingredients such as chicken, onions, and other vegetables, and then seasoning it with ketchup.
 Finally, the ketchup-seasoned rice is wrapped in a thin layer of omelet and decorated with even more ketchup.
 The original version of omurice simply consisted of a thin omelet on top of plain rice, but it evolved over time.
 Nobody really knows where it originated, but most people claim it was at Renga-Tei in Ginza during the 1900s.

-A delicious yoshoku dish that originated in the port city of Yokohama, doria is very much like the French gratin, made with béchamel sauce, cheese, and rice (rather than potato).
+A delicious yoshoku dish that originated in the port city of Yokohama, doria is very much like the French gratin, made with béchamel sauce, cheese, and rice (instead of potato).
 It was first introduced in Japan by Swiss chef Saly Weil, who was working at the Hotel New Grand in Yokohama during the 1930s.
 A sick customer asked if the chef could make something soothing for their throat, and so the Japanese doria came to be.
 It is usually made with shrimp cooked in cream sauce with a gratin sauce, topped over rice, and baked in the oven with a generous serving of cheese on top, though there are many different and creative versions of this classic yoshoku dish in Japan.
 The name doria came from Andrea Doria, a 15th-century military commander.

 Spaghetti napolitan was also born in Yokohama at the Hotel New Grand, when General MacArthur used the hotel as his headquarters in August of 1945.
 Hoping to please the general and U.S. officers, Chef Irie Shigetada had an idea about what to serve to make them feel more at home.
 He had pasta on hand and made a fresh batch of sauce made from tomatoes, garlic, onion, mushrooms, and boneless ham.
 And thus, spaghetti napolitan was born!
 The dish made such a buzz that other hotels in the area started serving their own spaghetti napolitan.
 Nowadays, spaghetti napolitan is usually made with green peppers and ketchup-based sauce, but Hotel New Grand still sticks to their original tomato paste-based recipe.